astropy/pyregion/doc/index.rst

 pyregion
 ========

 pyregion is a python module to parse ds9 region files.
-It also support ciao region files.
+It also supports ciao region files.

 +----------------------------------------+----------------------------------------+